GoogleCloudPlatform/specialized-training-content/courses/DSL/challenge-mlprep/challenge-lab.md

 4. Update your DAG to do the following:

-    a.
-Check when data in the source tables were last updated.
+  * Check when data in the source tables were last updated.
-    b.
-Run parallel training jobs with different hyperparameters.
+  * Run parallel training jobs with different hyperparameters.
-    c.
-Deploy only the model that performed the best to Vertex AI.
+  * Deploy only the model that performed the best to Vertex AI.

 ## Task 3: Update Airflow DAG for continuous training